9 Things You Need to Know About Beech Wood

 While the tender spring leaves of the tree are a sophisticated addition to salads, the fruit of fagus sylvatica, known as beechnuts or “mast”, are also perfectly edible, although the nutty taste is usually quite bitter.
 They have a high enough fat content that they can be pressed for edible oil.
 There are testimonials written during the Second World War of French citizens and restaurants roasting mast as a coffee substitute.
 The resulting ersatz ‘coffee’ reportedly tasted even more bitter than the original stuff!

-4. Beech chips are used to make beer
+4. Beech chips are used to make beer and smoke food

 Beechwood chips are necessary to some methods of beer production.